-Whether you’re considering a foundation course or an undergraduate degree, an MA or a PhD, Keele is a great place for international students.
-With its diverse student body, hailing from 110 countries around the world, Keele is in the top 2% of the most international universities in the world.
-And students are not afraid to sing its praises: it has the highest percentage of reported student satisfaction in the country, earning it the title of ‘‘University of the Year for Student Experience” in The Times and The Sunday Times Good University Guide 2017 and has ranked No.1 in the National Student Survey for the last three years running.
-Annual tuition fees for undergraduates are expected to be around £9,250 in 2018.
+Whether you’re considering a gap year or an undergraduate degree, an MA or a PhD, Keele is a great place for international students.
+With a diverse student body, Keele University represents 110 countries from around the world.
+Students are not afraid to sing its praises: Keele has the highest percentage of reported student satisfaction in the country, earning it the title of ‘‘University of the Year for Student Experience” in The Times and The Sunday Times Good University Guide 2017 and has ranked No.1 in the National Student Survey for the last three years running.
+Annual tuition fees for undergraduates are £9,250.

-The International Foundation Year provides an excellent preparation for degree level study for overseas students.
-It is suitable for students whose current academic qualifications and/or English language level do not allow direct application to the first year of a Bachelor’s degree programme.
+The International Foundation Year is specifically designed for international students whose current academic qualifications and/or English language level do not allow direct admission to the first year of a bachelor’s degree programme.
 The foundation year will prepare them to succeed in future studies as well as enhancing their learning skills, employability and integration into British culture and society.

-This one-year course is structured around a combination of core and elective modules and will consists in a mixture of lectures, laboratory classes, seminars, workshops and tutorials.
+During this one-year course, students will undertake a combination of obligatory and optional modules with a mixture of lectures, laboratory classes, seminars, workshops and tutorials.

 At the end of the course each student will receive a Certificate in Foundation Year Studies, which is accepted by many universities for entry into standard honours degrees.

-Starting at an English-speaking university can be daunting.
+Starting at an English-speaking university can be daunting, especially if you’re not completely comfortable with the native language.
 But fear not!
 Keele provides language classes to international students who wish to improve their English skills before or during term time.
-But you can also take modules in other highly desirable modern languages such as Arabic, Mandarin Chinese, German, Italian, Japanese, Russian and Spanish.
+Students can also take modules in other highly desirable modern languages such as Arabic, Mandarin Chinese, German, Italian, Japanese, Russian and Spanish.

-Students have the choice to live in one of the many halls of residence on campus or in their own accommodation off campus.
+Students have the choice of living in one of the many halls of residence on campus or in their own accommodation off campus.
 Keele has over 3,000 rooms — varying in types and costs — within their five halls of residence at an affordable price.
-Both single and mixed-sex rooms are available, and there is the option of en suite or shared bathroom facilities.
+Both single and mixed-sex rooms are available, and there is the option of ensuite or shared bathroom facilities.

-The university is situated in North Staffordshire halfway between Manchester and Birmingham.
-Keele’s campus is on a hill overlooking the town of Newcastle-under-Lyme with Stoke-on-Trent just a couple of miles further.
-There is a thriving student life around the campus and a wide range of café-bars, restaurants and pubs in Newcastle and clubs in Hanley.
-Theatre lovers will enjoy the New Vic in Newcastle and the Regent in Hanley, while the latest films are shown at the multi-screen cinema in Newcastle.
+The University is situated in North Staffordshire halfway between Manchester and Birmingham.
+Keele’s campus is on a hill overlooking the town of Newcastle-under-Lyme.
+Theatre lovers will enjoy the New Vic in Newcastle-under-Lyme and the Regent in Hanley.
 The UK’s biggest theme park, Alton Towers, is around 45 minutes from the university, while the beautiful Peak District is only 20 miles away.

 You’re preference has been saved